 INSIGHTS BY TYPES

 Interior doors and windows accounted for over 13% and 11% shares in revenue and unit shipments, respectively, in 2020.
-The increasing popularity of home improvement projects is one of the major factors accelerating the market's growth.
-While the US is one of the largest markets for interior doors and windows, the rise in disposable incomes and increased home renovation projects are likely to aid the market's growth.
+The increasing popularity of home improvement projects is one of the major factors accelerating the interior doors market growth.
+While the US is one of the largest markets for interior doors and windows, the rise in disposable incomes and increased home renovation projects are likely to aid the interior doors market trend.
 In the US, the Midwest region witnessed a high increase in single-family houses, majorly in Chicago, benefiting the interior door manufacturers in the region.

 INSIGHTS BY MATERIAL